-Permitted Changes to Salary Reduction Agreement to Reflect: Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Commencement of paid leave of absence without loss of eligibility.
-No change No No changes permitted Because there is no loss of eligibility, no changes are permitted. ☐ Yes ☐ No Commencement of unpaid leave of absence (non- FMLA) with loss of eligibility Cancellation of coverage (reinstate on return) No End of enrollment May cancel coverage. ☐ Yes ☐ No Return after paid leave of absence (gain eligibility) Reinstatement of previous coverage No Reinstatement with blended dollar election Enroll with new dollar amount (short period) May reinstate if eligibility was lost upon commencement of leave.
-FSA may reinstate with blended dollar election or new short period. ☐ Yes ☐ No Return after unpaid leave of absence (non-FMLA) (gain eligibility) Reinstatement of previous coverage No Reinstatement if eligibility was lost Enroll with new dollar amount (short period) May reinstate if eligibility was lost upon commencement of leave.
-FSA may reinstate with new dollar amount - short period. ☐ Yes ☐ No
+Permitted Change s to Salary Reduction Ag reement to Reflect: Event Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Status Changes - the Commencement of paid leave of absence (non- FMLA) with a loss of eligibility Cancellation of coverage (reinstate on return) ies of status changes th No at are permitted • End of enrollment May cancel coverage.
+Paid leave includes periods when an employee is receiving replacement income such as salary continuation, short-term disability and long-term disability benefits.
+Yes No Commencement of paid leave of absence (non- FMLA) without loss of eligibility • No change No • No change permitted Because there is no loss of eligibility, no changes are permitted.
+Yes No Commencement of unpaid leave of absence (non-FMLA) with loss of eligibility • Cancellation of coverage (reinstate on return) No • End of enrollment May cancel coverage.
+Yes No

+Permitted Change s to Salary Reduction Ag reement to Reflect: Comments Front Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Event Applies to the Plan Status Changes - the ese are the only categor ies of status changes th at are permitted Return after paid leave of absence (non-FMLA) (gain eligibility) Reinstatement of previous coverage No Reinstatement with blended dollar election Enroll with new dollar amount (see comments) May reinstate if eligibility was lost upon commencement of leave.
+Health FSAs may reinstate with blended dollar election or new short period.
+For health FSAs, employee has the choice to reinstate prior election or prorated reduction.
+For example, an employee with a two-month unpaid FMLA and a \$1,200 election amount could continue the \$1,200 or \$1,000 election (10/12 x \$1,200).
+Yes No Return after unpaid leave of absence (non-FMLA) (gain eligibility) Reinstatement of previous coverage No Reinstatement if eligibility was lost Enroll with new dollar amount (see comments) May reinstate if eligibility was lost upon commencement of leave.
+FSAs may reinstate with new dollar amount - short period.
+For health FSAs, employee has the choice to reinstate prior election or prorated reduction.
+For example, an employee with a two-month unpaid FMLA and a \$1,200 election amount could continue the \$1,200 or \$1,000 election (10/12 x \$1,200).
+Yes No